SAM106032 - Records: bankruptcy cases: bankruptcy: existing SA record with linked PAYE record (Action Guide)

 19. Use function SET UP POST BY / VA INDIVIDUAL to

-• Set the ‘Liability Unlikely’ (LU) signal for the year of bankruptcy.
-For example, enter ‘12’ where the year of bankruptcy is 2011-12 and make an SA Note.
+• Set the ‘Manual Return’ signal to ‘Y’ for the year of bankruptcy.
+For example, if bankrupt in 2011-12 set the signal for that year and make the following SA Note

-However if today’s date falls after the automatic selection process, there is no need to set the ‘Liability Unlikely’ signal as you will not need to issue a return from this record for the year of bankruptcy (the return is to be issued from the old bankruptcy record rather than new record).
+• However if today’s date falls after the automatic selection process, there is no need to set the ‘Manual Return’ signal as you will not need to issue a return from this record for the year of bankruptcy (the return is to be issued from the old bankruptcy record rather than new record)

 • Enter Communications Address details, where necessary, before using function MAINTAIN RETURN PROFILE